437-maral/437-maral/README.md

   ## Hi there 👋

 # 💫 About Me:
-Building an application for infection tracking in a hospital in Greifswald, focused on transforming complex data into actionable insights.<br><br>Interested in AI agentic systems and autonomous workflows.<br><br>I enjoy working at the intersection of applied machine learning, intelligent systems, and real-world problem solving.<br><br>Fun fact: I am interested in panpsychism, consciousness, and quantum physics.
+Developing an application for infection tracking in a hospital in Greifswald, bring medical soultiln for clinicial in a hospital.<br><br>Interested in AI agentic systems and autonomous workflows.<br><br>I enjoy working at the intersection of applied machine learning, intelligent systems, and real-world problem solving.<br><br>Fun fact: I am interested in panpsychism, consciousness, and quantum physics.

 # 💻 Tech Stack: